-Spot Checking
+Spot-Checking

-Perform a pulse oximetry measurement by placing the sensor on the patient's digit.
+Place the sensor on the patient's digit.
 Refer to the Directions for Use for the specific sensor for proper site selection and application.

 After the sensor is placed, the Rad-G looks for a pulse.
-Once a pulse is detected, the measurement begins and the Rad-G obtains values.
+Once a pulse is detected, the waveform displays and the measurement begins as the Rad-G obtains values.